Diophantine approximation on curves: Introduction

 Let $\Psi:\N\to\Rplus$ be a function such that $\Psi(q)\to 0$ as $q\to \infty$.
 Khintchine's theorem (1924) is a fundamental result which states that, if $\Psi$ is decreasing, the Lebesgue measure of the set of $\Psi$-approximable numbers

 is either zero or full if the sum $\sum_{q=1}^\infty q\Psi(q)$ converges or diverges, respectively, see \cite{BDV} for a statement of the modern version of this theorem.
-The monotonicity of $\Psi$ is hereby only needed for the divergence part.
-In fact, Duffin-Schaeffer (1941) constructed a counter example to show that without the monotonicity assumption Khintchine's theorem is false.
-However, they conjectured a refined statement that holds for non-monotonic $\Psi$ as well, which has been recently affirmatively proved by Koukoulopoulos-Maynard \cite{KM2019}.
+The monotonicity of $\Psi$ is only needed for the divergence part.
+In fact, Duffin--Schaeffer (1941) constructed a counterexample to show that without the monotonicity assumption Khintchine's theorem is false.
+However, they conjectured a refined statement that holds for non-monotonic $\Psi$ as well, which has been recently affirmatively proved by Koukoulopoulos--Maynard \cite{KM2019}.

 The higher dimensional theory of Diophantine approximation splits into two different types: the simultaneous and the dual.
-Simultaneous Diophantine approximation comprises the component-wise approximation of points $\yy=(y_1,\dots, y_n)^T\in \R^n$ by $n$-tuples of rational numbers $\{\pp/q:(\pp, q)\in \Z^n\times \N\}$, whereas dual Diophantine approximation consists of the approximation of points $\xx=(x_1,\dots, x_n)\in \R^n$ by `rational' hyperplanes of the form $q_1x_1+\cdots+q_nx_n=p$, where $(p, \qq)= (p, q_1, \ldots q_n)\in\Z\times \Z^n\setminus\{\0\}$.
+Simultaneous Diophantine approximation comprises the component-wise approximation of points $\yy=(y_1,\dots, y_n)^T\in \R^n$ by $n$-tuples of rational points $\{\pp/q:(\pp, q)\in \Z^n\times \N\}$, whereas dual Diophantine approximation consists of the approximation of points $\xx=(x_1,\dots, x_n)\in \R^n$ by `rational' hyperplanes of the form $q_1x_1+\cdots+q_nx_n=p$, where $(p, \qq)= (p, q_1, \ldots q_n)\in\Z\times \Z^n\setminus\{\0\}$.
 The metrical theory for these problems date back to Khintchine, Jarn\'ik, Groshev, and remains to this day a prestigious, well-studied topic in Diophantine approximation.
 In this paper we are concerned with a problem in dual approximation.